 Once you are older than 59-1/2 and are ready to take withdrawals, you typically can take a lump-sum distribution or periodic distributions.
 A lump-sum distribution may give you a big chunk of cash right away, but you’ll pay income taxes on the entire amount right away.
 That can take a big bite out of your nest-egg all at once.
 If you wish to keep your money in your 401K plan (and your company allows that), you can typically select an amount to receive monthly or quarterly.
 You’re allowed to change that amount once a year, although some plans allow you to make changes more frequently.
 The key, of course, is to manage your distributions so you don’t outlive your money.

-There is a Better Way to Save for Retirement
+Discover a Safe, Flexible 401K Alternative to Save for Retirement